Gifts of Insurance

 You can also designate Cancer Research Institute as a partial, full or contingent beneficiary of your life insurance policy.
 You will continue to own and can make use of the policy during your lifetime.
 Your estate may benefit from an estate tax charitable deduction.

-Your deduction for the gift of life insurance will depend on whether the policy has increased in value above the premiums and whether the policy is paid up or there are remaining payments to be made.
+Your deduction for the gift of life insurance will depend on the whether the policy has increased in value above the premiums and whether the policy is paid up or there are remaining payments to be made.